Adam Air: Flight 574

-On 1 January 2007, air traffic controllers lost contact with Adam Air Flight 574 en route from Surabaya (SUB) to Manado (MDC).
-The aircraft, a Boeing 737-400 with the registration PK-KKW (c/n 24070), had 96 passengers and 6 crew.
+On 1 January 2007, Adam Air Flight 574, a Boeing 737-400 with the registration PK-KKW (c/n 24070), crashed into the Makassar Strait near Polewali in Sulawesi on 1 January 2007.
+All 96 passengers and 6 crew on board were killed.

+Air traffic controllers lost contact with the flight en route from Surabaya (SUB) to Manado (MDC).
 On January 10, parts of the aircraft's tail stabilizer were found 300 m offshore.
 The flight recorders and suspected debris were located, but were not initially recovered due to a dispute between Adam Air and the Indonesian Government over who should pay recovery costs.
 Both recorders were retrieved after Adam Air agreed to pay for seven days of searching.

 A 2009 episode of Mayday (Air Crash Investigation, Air Emergency) about Flight 574 stated that the official crash report had concluded the Inertial Reference System (IRS) had failed.
 This failure, which should not by itself have brought the plane down, caused the pilots to become preoccupied with trying to fix it.
 After changing the IRS from "Navigate" mode to "Attitude" mode, the pilots failed to manually fly the plane while the computer system recalibrated, a procedure that takes about 30 seconds.
 The failure to maintain straight and level flight during the recalibration caused the autopilot to completely disengage and cease compensating for the plane's tendency to roll to the right, which caused the nose of the plane to dip.
 In attempting to correct the pitch of the aircraft before levelling the wings, the pilot sent the aircraft into an unrecoverable downward spiral, leading to the plane suffering massive structural failure as it descended at nearly the speed of sound.
 The investigation disclosed that the accident aircraft, including the faulty IRS and several other systems, had been the subject of more than 40 pilot complaints, or "write ups" in the months prior to the crash.